JJ/alpine-raku/README.md

 ## Notes on the last version

-This version has been updated to Rakudo Perl 2018.11.
+This version has been updated to the state of Rakudo Perl in February 2019, despite the absence of the 2019.x versions.
+It's mainly due to a (possibly) breaking change in the location of the index files.